tfausak/tfausak.github.io/_posts/2015-04-09-write-more-understandable-haskell-with-flow.md

     takes n = map (take n) . tails

-So how can you convert this function to the Flow style, and what does it get you?
+How can you rewrite this function with Flow, and what does it get you?
 You have two options for converting.
 If you want to keep the pointfree style,